The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Model Specification

-where $\left(\x_{1,t},\x_{2,t},\x_{3,t}\right)$ are referred to $GDP_t$, $DRY_t$ and $WET_t$, respectively.
 According to the spatial econometric literature, proper marginal effects that take spatial effects into account must be defined in different ways depending on the specified model.
 When considering SDPD models, the definition of the total, direct and indirect (spillover effects) impacts are also different with respect to the short--term and long--term periods, see \cite{debarsy2012interpreting} and \citet[Sec.
 4.6]{elhorst2014spatial}.
-Considering the model in equation \eqref{eq:model2} with time first--differencing, the marginal effects can be defined, as for levels, in the following way
+Considering the model in equation \eqref{eq:timediff} with time first--differencing, the marginal effects can be defined, as for levels, in the following way

 for the short--term impacts, and

 for the long--term impacts.
 The averages of the diagonal elements of the matrices in equations \eqref{eq:marginal_short} and \eqref{eq:marginal_long} are the direct impacts, whereas the off--diagonal averages of the matrices in equations \eqref{eq:marginal_short} and \eqref{eq:marginal_long} are the indirect impacts.
 Note that, in our case, the short--term and long--term effects with respect to $\x_1$ ($GDP$) are time--varying, and their evolution is shown in Figure \ref{fig:tv_me}.